Manage guest access in Microsoft Teams

 Guest is a user/license type in Microsoft Teams that is included with all Office 365 Business Premium, Office 365 Enterprise, and Office 365 Education subscriptions.
 No additional Office 365 license is necessary.
 Teams guest access is a tenant-level setting and is turned off by default.
 For details about how to enable guest access, see Turn on or off guest access to Microsoft Teams.

-After the Guest user/license type is turned on, you can configure settings for guests via the controls described in Manage Microsoft Teams features in your Office 365 organization and Manage Teams during the transition to the new Microsoft Teams admin center.
+After the Guest user/license type is turned on, you can configure settings for guests via the controls described in Manage Microsoft Teams settings for your organization and Manage Teams during the transition to the new Microsoft Teams admin center.

 IT admins can add guests at the tenant level, set and manage guest user policies and permissions, and pull reports on guest user activity.
 These controls are available through the Microsoft Teams admin center.
 Guest user content and activities are under the same compliance and auditing protection as the rest of Office 365.